Giulio64/IOT2020Assignments/README.md

 * [Demonstration] See a demonstration on youtube:TBD
 * [Tutorial]check out the post on linkedin for the full tutorial:TBD

-please see inside Application Logic and Presentation for the resources of the 4^th assignment
+please see inside Application Logic and Presentation>webApp for the resources of the 4^th assignment